The Tax Claim Bureau conducts upset, judicial and private sales of unpaid real-estate tax properties during the year.

-**Tax sale bidder registration forms that have already been turned in will be honored for the June 30, 2020 Judicial Sale.
-Those yet to register need to have both forms notarized and returned to our office by June 23, 2020.
+**Tax sale prospective bidders need to have both forms notarized and returned to our office by September 9, 2020.
 Bidder Registration forms can be found HERE

 Unpaid taxes are filed in the Tax Claim Bureau Jan.
 15 of each year.
 Once taxes are filed with the Bureau, partial payments can be paid.
 If a tax is unpaid after two years with the Bureau and three years after it was issued, the property is exposed to the annual upset sale.